How to Know how much my Car Is worth

 Local car dealers can greatly help you in getting an estimate of your used car’s price.
 There might be several factors that they may consider while evaluating your car’s worth, including the following:

 Your car’s age

 Your car’s value is sure to decrease as it ages, unless it is a limited edition model.
 On a general note, a car’s price is reduced by 15-20% as soon as it leaves the showroom.
 Following that, it loses around 20-25% every year.

 The odometer of your car will be a significant thing they will check while evaluating your car’s worth.
 It not only tells how much your vehicle has traveled, but can be a great tool too to tell if your car is approaching its retirement age or not.
 Your prospective buyer can ask for a huge discount if your car has run around 100,000 miles.

 Damage to the car

 Before you make your car available for sale, be honest and assess the damage and wear and tear of your car.
 Enlist every dent, scratch, rust and mechanical problem that may depreciate the value of your car.
 If you want to get maximum price of your car, get these damages repaired beforehand.

-If you'd like to read similar articles to How to Know how much my Car Is worth, we recommend you browse around our Cars category.
+If you want to read similar articles to How to Know how much my Car Is worth, we recommend you visit our Cars category.